Apple OS X Yosemite 4 TIMES more popular than Mavericks

 Big Data crunching?
 Nope.
 Big advertising spinning

-Four times as many developers are using Apple's OS X Yosemite as its predecessor Mavericks, we're told.
+Four times as many developers are using Apple's OS X Yosemite as used its OS predecessor Mavericks, we are told.

 That factoid comes from web advertising network Chitika, which claims Macs running Yosemite generated, in one month, four times more ad impressions than those running OS X Mavericks during the same period last year.

 Yosemite was unveiled on June 2 at Apple's WWDC as a beta for programmers, and focused on beefing up the engines of the desktop operating system.